How to Take a Defensive Driving Course Online in Ohio

 - Submit your certificate of completion to your court or BMV.

 Depending upon who referred you, you will need to submit your course completion either to your court (who will forward it to the BMV), or directly to the BMV itself.
-I Drive Safely will send your completion certificate straight to your door via the shipping method you have chosen.
+I Drive Safely will send your completion certificate straight to you via the delivery method you have chosen.

 - Check your driving record.